How To Add A Link Section To WordPress

 Finding Your Links

-Find links using the ‘Search Links’ feature …
+You can find links using the ‘Search Links’ feature …

-You can filter links by link categories …
+You can filter links by category …

-Filtering links by link categories
+Filter links by link categories

-(Filtering your links by category)
+(Filtering your links by link categories)

-You can also search and filter links in the Link Categories page.
+You can also search and filter links in the Link Categories screen.
 Use the ‘Search Link Categories’ button to find link categories, or click on the category links in the ‘Links’ column …

-(Search and filter links in the Link Categories screen)
+(searching and filtering links in the Link Categories screen)

-This displays a list of all links listed for a specific link category …
+This displays a list of all links grouped under a specific link category …

 Links – Additional Options